zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: Move Oracle Integration (April 2025)
+- ✅ Implemented dropdown and dice button for moves with embedded oracles
+- ✅ Created MoveOracle model to represent embedded oracles in moves
+- ✅ Enhanced the Move model to handle embedded oracles
+- ✅ Created MoveOraclePanel widget to display the dropdown and dice button
+- ✅ Updated MoveDetails widget to include the MoveOraclePanel when a move has embedded oracles
+- ✅ Updated MoveDialog class to handle oracle rolls from moves
+- ✅ Fixed issue with oracle results not showing in the journal
+- ✅ Stored oracle results in the MoveRoll's moveData property
+- ✅ Enhanced journal entry display to show oracle results
+- ✅ Added tests to verify the implementation
+- ✅ Improved the user experience for moves with embedded oracles

 ### Milestone: Asset Card System Improvements (April 2025)
 - ✅ Redesigned the asset card system to properly display abilities with toggle circles